galasd/ThesisX/README.md

 Instructions on how to set up and run the application server can be found here: https://tomcat.apache.org/tomcat-8.5-doc/index.html

+## Database connection

+The application supports for local database connection via Wamp server MySQL database.
+In order to make it work, corresponding database and tables need to be created on local dbs.

 ## Add the current application server to IntelliJ IDEA
 1. Open 'Run' menu  and click 'Edit Configurations'.